eXigentCoder/presentation-node-build-tools/README.md

     You will need to provide your npm username, password an email address.
 You can create an account by registering on the [NPM Site](https://www.npmjs.com/signup)
 1. When you are ready to publish your package, open a terminal window in the root directory of the project where your `package.json` file is and type
     > `npm publish`
-1. If you accidentally published, you can remove that
+1. If you accidentally published, you can remove that by typing

-There are a few best practices that you should follow when publishing
+    > `npm unpublish`

+# Scoped packages

+You can use a specific named scope to refer to a pacakge, this is usually a username/organisation name.
+It helps group packages together and helps prevent people from accidentally installing a malicious third party package.
+To do so, you simply need to add the scope before the package name wherever you are using it e.g.
+* "name": "@encentivize/presentation-node-build-tools"
+* `npm install @encentivize/presentation-node-build-tools`
+* ```
+    "dependencies": {
+       "@encentivize/presentation-node-build-tools": "0.0.1"
+     }
+    ```
+* `require('@encentivize/presentation-node-build-tools')`

+You can also associate a scope with a specific registry to make publishing to different registries easier

 # Grunt